 Construction and demolition projects are among those sites with plenty of reusable and recyclable materials.
 These materials can include concrete, which can easily be broken down and reused to create footpaths.
 You can also get other waste materials, such as aluminium, stainless steel and steel, copper wires, timber, and more.
 All these materials should be salvaged from worksites and other materials, such as tiles, metals, and plastics.

 Many of the products that you can find in demolition and construction sites are reusable.
 Deconstructing leftover materials will allow you to maximise the waste potential for reuse.
 For example, dissembling a building may mean that you can salvage structures instead of demolishing them.

 You can later use the materials for another construction project.
 You can also keep them for repurposing.
-Some items are valuable, which can be sold if they are still in good condition.
+Some items are valuable, such as scrap metal, which can be sold if they are still in good condition.

 Practice Waste Segregation